ComputePods interface format

 define one JSON type.
 Once processed by the interface generator, the

-combination of the jsonSchemaPreamble
+combination of the jsonSchemaPreamble and the jsonSchemaDefs is a JSON

 schema format sufficient for the use with both